apache/druid/docs/content/querying/multi-value-dimensions.md

 Druid supports "multi-value" string dimensions.
 These are generated when an input field contains an array of values instead of a single value (e.e.
 JSON arrays, or a TSV field containing one or more `listDelimiter`/`multiValueDelimiter` characters).

-The `multiValueDelimiter` is a map of field->value pairs, it can specify the delimiter of each dimensions.
+The `multiValueDelimiter` is a map of dimension->delimiter pairs, it can specify the delimiter of each dimension.

 ```
 dimensions: col1,col2,col3